18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Tropaeolum majus

-Nasturtium has colorful and fragrant blooms that grow on its trailing vines.
-It is also edible, so you will have a fresh supply for your kitchen, too.
+Nasturtium has colorful and mildly fragrant blooms that grow on its trailing vines.
+It is also edible, so you will have a fresh supply of leaves and flowers for your salads.

 17. Bougainvillea